nickoncrack/casm/README.md

 <br>

 ### 4. Interrupts
-<sub>Note: As of now, interrupts isn't a fully completed feature so it cannot be properly documented yet.</sub>

 #### 4a.
 Interrupt descriptor table
 An interrupt descriptor table can be loaded using the instruction `lidt <addr>`.
 <br>